-However, the Japanese pharma industry remains one of the largest, after the U.S. and China, with a share of approximately ten percent of the world market.
+The Japanese pharma industry remains, however, one of the largest, after the U.S. and China, with a share of approximately seven percent of the world market.
 While the market in Japan is subjected to a transformation, it offers a variety of opportunities and potential for growth.
 The aging society and growing life expectancy have led to a high demand for medical treatment and will be a key driver for future developments.

 Additionally, the Japanese government has been working to reduce long approval processes for new products faced by pharma companies, which will also have the positive effect of attracting foreign companies.
 Not only international companies seeking to invest in the Japanese market, but also growing pharmaceutical exports from Japan will help strengthening the pharma industry.

 Due to the outbreak of the coronavirus disease (COVID-19) caused by the SARS-CoV-2 virus, pharma companies around the world are now attempting to produce medicines for the treatment or cure of the disease.
 Most of the financial commitment of the Japanese government was tailored to the development and testing of drugs rather than developing the vaccine domestically, according to the supplementary budget plan from April 2020.

 The government asked the Fujifilm group (Fujifilm Toyama Chemical Co., Ltd.) in February 2020 to increase the production of the drug Favipiravir, brand name Avigan, that was initially developed to treat Influenza in the hope that it would also be effective in treating COVID-19.
 Clinical trials with Avigan began in March 2020, and results are yet to be confirmed.
 Nichi-iko Pharmaceutical Co., Ltd. increased the production of an anticoagulant drug Nafamostat, brand name Futhan, in May 2020.
 Clinical trials of how this drug impedes the SARS-CoV-2 virus from entering cells are ongoing.